bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activities/03-Library-Books/README.md

   * In an unordered list, print out the details of the books in the correct list.

+* To test if everything is working properly, run `npm start` in your terminal and navigate to `localhost:3001` in your browser.

+  * You should be able to see all of the books listed according to their `read` status.

 ## Hint(s)

 * You may need to consult the [Express Handlebars Helpers docs](https://www.npmjs.com/package/express-handlebars#helpers) on how to use the build-in helpers.